VALERIANO DIVIACCHI VALERIANO DIVIACCHI.

 — To the “moral busybodies” of the Supreme Judicial Court who through appointment by a few, absolute immunity for their decisions, and life tenure have become a modern House of Stuart Star Chamber so accustomed to stating fact and “law” as necessary to enforce their own personal ruling class ideology that they have become incapable of differentiating fact from fiction and whose fear of losing their power prevents them from dealing honestly with the miserable lives who have the misfortune of appearing before them (remember the words of Upton Sinclair, “judges are not bought, they are selected”);

 — To the glorified bookkeepers that call themselves Bar Counsel and Board of Bar “Overseers” consistent with their plantation heritage and mentality whose only knowledge of ethics is how to spell it and including but limited to the hypocritical, delusional, sycophant, bigots who were involved in the above case who were and are willing to have their personal emotional dislike and professional jealousy of an individual they consider beneath their class serve as a basis for financial, personal, and familial punishment of that individual;

-— To the fine, upstanding members of the post-modern cult called “the Bar” everywhere whose ignorance of history, the cowardice of the many, and the power of the few with the ability to contort ruling class rules of etiquette and self-interest into a recognizable and enforceable ethical standard makes them willing to destroy lives both physically and spiritually;
+— To the fine, upstanding members of the post-modern cult called “the Bar” whose ignorance of history, the cowardice of the many, and the power of the few with the ability to contort the concept of rehabilitation into simply a blending of conformity and submission and the ruling class rules of etiquette and self-interest into a recognizable and enforceable ethical standard make them willing to destroy lives both physically and spiritually;

 I did nothing morally wrong in this case other than to naively expect honesty and forthrightness from my client, the Bar, and the justice system.
 A mistake no honest trial attorney should make or they will wind up as I have in this case in which the published facts have little if any relation to what actually happened.
 Remember the words of C.S.Lewis: